 With daylight hours short during winter, it’s important that your lights work properly.
 Before setting off, scrape any ice off them and quickly check to ensure they’re working.
 Check the brake light by asking a colleague to press the brake while you stand at the rear of the van to confirm everything is working as it should.

 Vanwise group offers servicing and maintenance for your van to help you get it ready for winter.
-With branches in Dunstable, Maidstone and Harlow, we can help commercial vehicle owners across the South East stay safe on the roads this season.
+With branches in Harlow and Maidstone, we can help commercial vehicle owners across the South East stay safe on the roads this season.